Allows a user to leave a drawing or handwritten note. Use the control to collect signatures, drawings, diagrams, schemes, or notes on an image.

 Required status can also be changed directly on the form via the Asterisk button:

 You can apply different styles to the control.
-For example, the following style sets the image as the background of the canvas:
+For example, the following style will add a shadow under the control:

 In this section, you can find basic examples of how to work with the control using JavaScript.